musesum/Par/README.md

 # Par

-Par is a simple parse graph for making
+Par is a simple parse graph for DSLs and NLP

     DSLs (domain specific languages), like Tr3
     NLP (chat bots) with flexible word position and closures